In-training Examination Requirements and Process

 Programs that participate in an ITE administration will receive detailed examination results for all of their enrolled residents who took the examination.

 The 2017 ITE delivery format will be online.
-Programs that are not adequately prepared to deliver an online administration may use the paper format.
+Each program is asked to review the minimum system requirements before determining that their site is not adequately prepared to deliver an online administration.
+A program that does not meet the online minimum system requirements must opt-out in writing and may use the paper format.
 Please note, full implementation of an online testing format, with no paper option, will begin with the 2018 ITE administration.
+Additional information can be found in these FAQs.
+Please email firstname.lastname@example.org or call 517.332.4800 ext.
+388 with any questions.